-In 1921, under the pastorate of Fr Nicholas Hubiak, the concept of a permanent church structure was created.
-It was to be built next to the parish home on Steele St. This project was approved by the bishop and a great deal of the construction was performed by the members themself.
+In 1921, under the pastorate of Fr Nicholas Hubiak, the concept of a permanent church structure was pursued.
+It was to be built next to the parish home on Steele St. This project was approved by the bishop and a great deal of the construction was performed by the members themselves.
 In July of 1925, the dream became a reality with the consecration of the church building by Archbishop Platon.
 Fr Paul Lisok served the parish as rector during this period.

 Time passed.
 Some familiar faces no longer mingled in the crowd, while new ones appeared, and the new church struggled through this country's most trying time, the Great Depression.
 In 1933, the parish made a decision to purchase a plot of land in East Herkimer to be used as a cemetery for the faithful.
-It was consecrated by Metropolitan Theophil on August 9, 1936.
+It was consecrated by Metropolitan Theophilus on August 9, 1936.
 In that same time, the parish found time to celebrate its twentieth anniversary.

 During the ensuing years the parish continued to grow with the addition of new families.
 This progress continued for many years as the church "grew and waxed strong."

 During the early 1960s it became apparent that the edifice on Steele St was much too small for the increasing number of parishioners now worshipping with the community.
-Thanks to the leadership and foresight of a very progressive church committee, led by Fr Theodore Kondratick and President Paul Sokol, a proposal for the building of a new church was presented to the parish on March 31, 1963.
+Thanks to the leadership and foresight of a very progressive church committee, led by Fr Theodore Kondratick and Parish Council President Paul Sokol, a proposal for the building of a new church was presented to the parish on March 31, 1963.
 Metropolitan Leonty extended his blessing to the parish for this momentous undertaking.
 Ground was broken on May 24, 1964 at the new site on the top of a hill in East Herkimer, approximately 1 mile from the present church structure.
 The breathtaking view from atop the hill and its easy accessibility made it an ideal location for the new church.
-The new building was to be a combination of Byzantine and contemporary architectural styles designed by Myron Jordan and built by Louis Cassella.
+The new building was to be a combination of Byzantine and contemporary architectural styles designed by Myron Jordan of Richfield Springs, and built by Louis Cassella.
 The new house of worship, built to the Glory of God, was consecrated on August 1, 1965 by Archbishop Nikon.

 Undoubtedly, the church with the "gold domes" is still an eye catching sight as one travels east or west along the waterways and roadways of the historic Mohawk valley.
 It is still a common occurance for travellers to stop, for just the right opportunity, to take photos of the glowing morning sun, glistening and dancing through the trees and off the golden domes and three-barred crosses.